-Read each policy carefully because there's often no rhyme nor reason for what is covered.
-Some may consider walking in the high mountains a 'dangerous' activity, while another may rate a risky sport as perfectly normal.
-There is little consensus on what's risky.
+Read each policy carefully because there’s often no rhyme or reason for what is covered.
+Some may consider walking in the high mountains a ‘dangerous’ activity, while others may rate a risky sport as perfectly normal.
+There is little consensus on what’s risky.

 What if before your departure date you find out a hurricane will cross the path of your cruise ship?
 Or there’s a bombing near the hotel you reserved or an undeclared war between opponents and the ruling party at your destination?